 It has to be said, that even though I stayed completely vegan and ate lots of fresh veggies in Italy, I did find that all of the oil almost immediately triggered an IBS flare.
-I was terribly constipated, but a week after I returned home and started right back with the CFDG Plant Fueled Meal Plans, and Lighten Up, I was back to my champion-pooping ways.
+I was terribly constipated, but a week after I returned home and started right back with the CFDG Plant Fueled Meal Plans, I was back to my champion-pooping ways.

 It was another brilliant reminder of why I must ALWAYS remain on a Whole Food Plant Based No Oil (WFPBNO) way of eating.
 Apart from when I’m traveling the globe!